the-shadow/TestUnityRoguelike2013/README.md

 This is not the whole project, just some of the files.

 The goal for the project was to learn how to use Unity for the first time.
 I decided to try creating a 2D sprite based game with combat similar to The Legend of Zelda: Link to the Past.
-I also wanted to expriment with generating a roguelike dungeon.
+I also wanted to experiment with generating a roguelike dungeon.

 1. When the game begins, roll some settings for the dungeon (things like # of rooms, bosses, etc)